Halloween is right around the corner, and we expect spooktacular sales this year.

 However, you should keep communicating and encouraging your customers to join in the giveaway by social posts about current submissions or sharing around Halloween topics.
 You should show your effort in creating fresh and unique activities for your customers, especially in big holiday seasons like Halloween.
 Giveaways help you reach a wider audience, so they’re a strong platform for promoting new product launches and brand partnerships.
 Consider teaming up with a partner brand for this year’s Halloween giveaway!

-If you normally charge for shipping costs, free shipping is an easy wining your Halloween strategy.
+If you normally charge for shipping costs, free shipping is an easy win for your Halloween strategy.
 Combine free shipping with seasonal discounts to unlock new levels of spending.
 You might think a discount code will take in more money on its own, but a recent survey found that 77% of customers expect free shipping when shopping online.

 Halloween is a perfect time to get creative and send a spooky email to your contacts.
 While you're at it, why not take advantage of the opportunity and get them interested in your products?
 Email and websites are still the number one place where consumers discover promotions.